nalbarr/portfolio/docs/areas.md

 Areas I am most passionate about ...

 ## Connected and Informed Consumers, Graphs, Knowledge Graphs
 Ask yourself this question?
 Does the product you use really help you?
-Do you find yourself having to look for right information but get frustated?
+Do you find yourself having to look for right information but get frustrated?
 So much - you may even look for another product?

-Clients often ask me this to solve their industry-specific problems.
+Clients often start with describing painful stories like: ... *Getting lost in silos of data*, *forced to use multiple tools to do the same task*, *not knowing how to search in order to get more informed to advance towards your goal*.

 Enter the accelerating industry trend of the *Connected and Informed Consumer*.

-A more *tangible* example...
+## A more *tangible* example...

 As a remote caregiver of the U.S.  Healthcare system, *I ask myself* - we often never have the right information accessible, available, and connected to make decisions.
 Most of the time we as a *product consumers* are not empowered to solve the problem in front of us.